Milky Oat Seed

 FAQs

-• Why does harvest timing matter so much?
-The milky latex that defines this preparation is only present for a few days during the seed's development.
-Outside that window, the seed either has not yet produced the latex or has matured past it.
+The milky sap that defines this preparation is present only for a few days during the seed's development.
+Outside that window the immature grain either has not yet reached the milky stage or has matured past it, so material gathered at the wrong time will not carry the characteristic milky-stage quality.

 References